-The Fault In Our Stars, by John Green, is about a 16-year-old girl named Hazel with terminal cancer.
+The Fault In Our Stars, by John Green, is about a 16-year-old girl named Hazel who has terminal cancer.

-An experimental drug that shrank her tumors has bought Hazel a few years.
+An experimental drug that shrank her tumors has brought Hazel a few years.

 Depressed, Hazel reluctantly goes to a Cancer Kid Support Group, where she meets Agustus Waters.
 Agustus also had cancer, but he appears to be cancer-free.